 Companies listed on the stock market, known as public companies, must report their financial status on a regular basis, as required by the U.S. Securities and Exchange Commission.
-In addition to an annual financial report, companies also file quarterly reports.
-Shareholders and potential investors rely on a company's financial reports to understand the fiscal health of the company and make well-informed investment decisions.
+In addition to an annual financial report known as Form 10-K, companies also file quarterly reports, known as Form 10-Q.

 Because many companies post earnings reports on a similar schedule, the stock market's annual calendar is divided into four quarterly periods known as earnings seasons.

 A publicly traded company establishes an annual reporting schedule based on its fiscal year.
 According to Nasdaq, the fiscal year is a consecutive 12-month period ending in the fourth fiscal quarter established for financial accounting purposes.
 It may or may not coincide with the calendar year.
 This means that every public company could operate on a different fiscal year schedule.

 For example, based on Wall Street Journal reports, the fiscal year for General Motors begins on Jan.
 1 and its fourth quarter ends on Dec.
 31, but USA.gov says the fiscal year for the federal government begins on Oct.
 1 and ends on Sept.
 30 in the following calendar year.
 A company releases its annual financial report at the end of each fiscal year or fourth quarter.

 Under the Securities Exchange Act of 1934, public companies are required to file quarterly financial reports with the U.S. Securities and Exchange Commission.
 These reports, known as 10-Q reports, provide a detailed accounting of a company's financial results, including dividends, for the most recent quarter of its operations.

 A 10-Q report includes financial statements, an assessment of business risks, a description of significant legal proceedings with which the company is involved, management's discussion and analysis of business operations and descriptions of other major financial transactions.